Harry Parker (tennis)

-Harry Parker was a New Zealand tennis player who was active during the first two decades of the 20th century.
+Harry Alabaster Parker was a New Zealand tennis player.
+He was active from 1894 to 1915 and won 40 career singles titles.

 Parker won the doubles title at the Australasian Championships, the future Australian Open, alongside Bill Gregg in 1907.
 He also reached two singles finals at the Australasian Championships in 1907 and 1913, and two doubles finals in 1906 and 1913.
-He reached the Wimbeldon Championships doubles final, alongside Stanley Doust in 1909, and the quarter finals alongside Anthony Wilding in 1905.
+He reached the Wimbledon Championships doubles final, alongside Stanley Doust in 1909, and the quarter-finals alongside Anthony Wilding in 1905.